Private Information Retrieval from MDS Coded Data in Distributed Storage Systems: Model

 The objective is to design a linear PIR scheme that (i) allows the user to decode its requested file $X^f$ and (ii) achieves information theoretic PIR with a low cPoP that does not depend on $m$.
 In the classical literature on PIR, the communication cost includes both the number of bits exchanged during the request and download stages.
-In DSSs, we assume that the content of the file dominates the total communication cost, i.e., $\ell$ is much larger than $m$.
-Therefore, we will only consider the download communication cost, which we will refer to as the communication price of privacy (cPoP).
+However, the query vectors depend only on the number of files in the system, while the response vectors depend on the size of the files, i.e. for a single sub-query, the query vector to a node consists of $m$ symbols in $GF(q)$ while the response vector from one node is $1$ symbol in $GF(q^w)$.
+In DSSs, and in the information-theoretic reformulation of this problem, the size of the files are assumed to be arbitrarily large, thus making the number of the files negligible with respect to the size of the files \cite{chan2014private}, \emph{i.e.}, $w$ is much larger than $m$.
+Therefore, the download cost dominates the total communication cost.
+Hence, we will only consider the download communication cost, which we will refer to as the communication price of privacy (cPoP).

-\begin{definition} [cPoP] The communication Price of Privacy (cPoP) of a PIR scheme is the ratio of the total number of bits sent from the nodes to the user during the download stage to size of the requested file. \end{definition}
+\begin{definition} [cPoP] The communication Price of Privacy (cPoP) of a PIR scheme is the ratio of the total number of bits sent from the nodes to the user during the download stage to size of the requested file.
+This is the inverse of the PIR rate given in the literature. \end{definition}